dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 );
 ```

-In this example I just passed a string to a single image as the first argument, and I also passed just a single call back that will fire when the loading of the file is done.
+In this example I just passed a string to a single image as the first argument, and I also passed just a single [call back function](/2019/03/25/js-javascript-callback/) that will fire when the loading of the file is done.
 So then there is the question of what to do when it comes to loading not just one file, but a few files.
 Also what if there is a problem loading one or more files?
 With that said there should be a way to set a callback that will fire when something goes wrong.
-So with that said I think I should get around to making at least a few more examples of this texture loader, and many get around to even writing about some alternatives to using the texture loader.
+So with that said I think I should get around to making at least a few more examples of this texture loader.

 ## 2 - Load more than one image to use as a texture

 So then there is the topic of how to go about [loading more that one texture in threejs](https://stackoverflow.com/questions/35015251/how-do-i-load-multiple-textures-with-the-new-three-textureloader) as the texture loader by itself will just load one image at a time.
-Well I am sure that there are all kinds of ways to go about doing this, here I have an example that I worked out real fat that makes use of the [Promise all method](/2019/06/24/js-promise-all/), along with the [array map prototype method](/2020/06/16/js-array-map/) to all the texture loader more than one time for an array of urls.
+Well I am sure that there are all kinds of ways to go about doing this, here I have an example that I worked out that makes use of the [Promise all method](/2019/06/24/js-promise-all/), along with the [array map prototype method](/2020/06/16/js-array-map/) to do so.

-The promise all is a prototype method of the native Promise object that should be there ti work with in all modern browsers, the array that is passed can be a collection of promise objects, and the returned promise object of the Promise all method will only resolve when all the promise objects in the array resolve.
+The promise all method is a prototype method of the native Promise object that should be there in late javaScript specs to work with in all modern browsers.
+The array that is passed to the promise all method can be a collection of promise objects, and the returned promise object of the Promise all method will only resolve when all the promise objects in the array resolve.
 So when it comes to using this promise all method I often like to have a method that will return a promise object, and then just call that method in another function that will call it for each item in an array.

 For this example I pass an array of urls to my load texture collection helper, inside the body of this helper that is given the array of urls I call the promise all method and pass the array of urls as the first argument, but I call the map method off of the array of urls, and call by load texture helper for each url.
-I then pass each url to the load texture method which wil return a promise object for each url using the texture loader for each image.
+I then pass each url to the load texture method which will return a promise object for each url using the texture loader for each image.

 ```js
 var loadTexture = function (url) {